gabrielfrimodig/dotfiles/README.md

 ## Latest updated

+* New icons for bar (Material Design Icon)
+* Assign color for each tag
+* Hover option on date-module
+* Hover option on wifi-module with signal strength
 * Fixed volume error #9
 * New keybindings
 * New top bar icons
-* Tasklist (show focused application logo)
-* Click on volume to toggle mute
-* Slider for volume and brightness widgets

 ## AwesomeWM